FluffyLabs/test-vectors/README.md

 # JAM Test Vectors

-This repository contains test vectors for JAM, made by multiple independent implementors.
+This repository contains test vectors for JAM - made by multiple independent implementors.

 ## 📕 About